pintman/wettermonitor/README.md

 # Wettermonitor

-Simple scrippt that pulls weather forecast information, transforms them and can be used for instance to display weather on a kindle.
+Simple scrippt that pulls weather forecast information, transforms it such that it can be displayed on a kindle.

 ![kindle](kindle.jpg)